-Isaiah 11 Refers To Only One Aspect Of The Spirit
+Isaiah 11 Refers To Only One Of The Spirit's Attributes

-Isa 11 1 A shoot will have sprung forth from a stem of Jesse, And a branch from his roots will bear fruit.
+Is 11 1 A shoot will have sprung forth from a stem of Jesse, And a branch from his roots will bear fruit.

-2 And the Spirit of YHVH will have rested upon him, the Spirit of wisdom and discernment, the Spirit of counsel and strength, the Spirit of knowledge and fear of YHVH.
-3 And he will delight in the fear of YHVH, And not by the sight of his eyes will he judge, And not by the hearing of his ears will he decide, 4 But he will have judged in righteousness the poor, And he will have decided in uprightness for the humble of the earth; And he will have smitten the earth by the rod of his mouth, And by the spirit of his lips he will slay the wicked one.
-13
+2 And the Spirit of Yahveh will have rested upon him,

+the Spirit of wisdom8 and discernment9,

+the Spirit of counsel10 and strength11,

+the Spirit of knowledge12 and fear of Yahveh13.

+3 And he will delight in the fear of Yahveh, And not by the sight of his eyes will he judge, And not by the hearing of his ears will he decide, 4 But he will have judged in righteousness the poor, And he will have decided in uprightness for the humble of the earth; And he will have smitten the earth by the rod of his mouth, And by the spirit of his lips he will slay the wicked one.14

-According to Isaiah, the Spirit of YHVH, will rest upon the Messiah.
-It is vital that we understand the first colon of Isa 11.2 as a heading for what follows, otherwise we could interpret the following three cola as referring to three other spirits, distinct from the Spirit of YHVH.
-Recognizing the first colon as a heading, however, we can then interpret the following cola as describing the one Spirit of YHVH.
-Isaiah describes this one Spirit with six terms from Pro 8 to emphasize that the Branch from Jesse will rule with the divine wisdom and the moral strength by which "kings reign,"
+According to Isaiah, the Spirit of Yahveh, will rest upon the Messiah.
+It is vital that we understand the first colon of Isaiah 11.2 as a heading for what follows, otherwise we could interpret the following three cola as referring to three other spirits, distinct from the Spirit of Yahveh.
+Recognizing the first colon as a heading, however, we can then interpret the following cola as describing the one Spirit of Yahveh.
+Isaiah describes this one Spirit with six terms from Proverbs 8 to emphasize that the Branch from Jesse will rule with the divine wisdom and the moral strength by which "kings reign, and rulers decree justice" (Pr 8.14; cf. Lk 2.40).
+Messiah's possession of this wisdom and strength is summed up by the bookend facts that the Spirit resting upon Him will be (A) the very Spirit of Yahveh, and thereby (B) the Spirit of the fear of Yahveh, i.e., the Spirit that will cause Messiah to